Written By Pitch N Hire

 COVID-19 posed more obstacles than one for companies, and minority-owned businesses suffered through the pandemic even more.
 With a cash constraint amongst small business owners, many could not acquire loans to keep their doors open.
-Due to the consequences of the epidemic in 2020, 400000 small businesses decided to close permanently – many of them were in neglected neighbourhoods.
+Due to the consequences of the epidemic in 2020, 400000 small businesses decided to close permanently – many of them were in neglected neighborhoods.

 In this article, we have jotted down tips for minority-owned businesses.
 So read and find out.
 After reading this article, you’ll have everything you need to thrive as a minority business owner – from how to qualify as a minority business to funding opportunities and growth resources.

-It’s time to be certified as an affiliate in a minority when you have cleared up your business idea, plan it and register your firm.
+It’s time to be certified as an affiliate in a minority when you have cleared up your business idea, plan it, and register your firm.
 The accreditation is not necessary but will help inform consumers and potential partners about the leadership of your organization.
-You may also need to be certified if you wish to apply for grants, loans or other programs financed by government minority companies.
+You may also need to be certified if you wish to apply for grants, loans, or other programs financed by government minority companies.

-Local agencies in Illinois, Ohio, California and New York must be certified at the state level as a minority-owned business.
+Local agencies in Illinois, Ohio, California, and New York must be certified at the state level as a minority-owned business.
 There are several means of receiving certification from local government and corporate bodies, so it might be better to directly consult them where your company is registered.
 Some more high-level agencies are here to consider obtaining a certification from minority companies:

 NMSDC has its headquarters in New York and runs 22 US regional affiliate councils.
 NMSDC provides business and corporate development programs operated by minority communities.
 The Council has a network of more than 1750 members and has combined with these member corporations around 12000 minority companies.

-Five per cent of all federal contracting money was awarded by the federal government to small disadvantaged enterprises with 8 (a) annual designations.
+Five percent of all federal contracting money was awarded by the federal government to small disadvantaged enterprises with 8 (a) annual designations.
 This is an SBA-specific minority firm certificate required to compete better in federal contracts.
 These same organizations and institutions can also offer business certifications for women and LGBTQ owners.

 Founders of minorities often start bootstrapping, create crowdfunding campaigns or even try to raise their first investment via family and friends.
 You can take several paths to finance your firm and minority-owned business ideas, but when it comes to fundraising, it is an excellent start to seek grant funding.
 Grants.gov offers more than 1000 open searches for small businesses, and this is where the grant possibilities are provided by all federal governmental entities.
 Here are some opportunities for minority founders to provide business grants: